Participants in Operation Enduring Freedom: Turkmenistan

 Turkmenistan offered the use of its airspace.

 United Arab Emirates

 The United Arab Emirates provided 3 security personnel.
 Special Forces are also in Afghanistan (Wikileaks) and Al Minhad Air Base is a support hub for Australia, New Zealand, and previously Canadian air forces.

 Ukraine

 Ukraine allowed use of its airspace and airbases to the US and its allies, but only for cargo flights.
-Ukraine is a participant in the NATO led International Security Assistance Force in Afghanistan and has deployed troops as part of NATO's ISAF mission to the country.
+Ukraine was a participant in the NATO-led International Security Assistance Force in Afghanistan and deployed troops as part of NATO's ISAF mission to the country.
+It contributed medical personnel supporting Provincial Reconstruction Teams, and provided instructors for NATO's Training Mission.
+After ISAF's mission ended in 2014, Ukraine supported the follow-on Resolute Support Mission (2015-2021) that trained, advised and assisted Afghan security forces.

 United Kingdom

 The United Kingdom deployed sea, air and land assets for the invasion against the Taliban/al-Qaeda in 2001, designated Operation Veritas.
 The naval element consisted of one Invincible-class aircraft carrier, one amphibious ship, one destroyer, one frigate, three nuclear fleet submarines and seven Royal Fleet Auxiliaries.
 The submarines HMS Trafalgar and HMS Triumph launched Tomahawk missiles on targets inside Afghanistan.
 Special Boat Service and Special Air Service special forces also deployed.
 Later 45 Commando, Royal Marines deployed as part of Operation Jacana.
 The Royal Air Force contributed Lockheed L-1011 TriStar and Vickers VC10 tanker aircraft, Boeing E-3 Sentry surveillance and control aircraft, Hawker Siddeley Nimrod surveillance aircraft, Nimrod MR2 maritime reconnaissance aircraft, English Electric Canberra reconnaissance aircraft, Lockheed C-130 Hercules air transport aircraft and Boeing Chinook helicopters from 27 Squadron.
 A total of 453 members of the British Armed Forces have died during OEF (see British forces casualties in Afghanistan).

 Since initial deployments supporting OEF, British forces took part in the ISAF mission, whilst British special forces have worked with both OEF and ISAF.
 In January 2006, Defence Secretary John Reid announced the UK would send a PRT with several thousand personnel to Helmand for at least three years.
 This had been planned as part of the gradual expansion of ISAF's area of responsibility from the Kabul region to the rest of Afghanistan.
 An initial strength of 5,700 personnel in Afghanistan was planned, which would stabilise to around 4,500 for the rest of the deployment.